JairoFra/rai-auto-converter-chrome-extension-v2/docs/user-guide.md

 # Popup

 ### Acess to Settings
-You can access the Settings window from the Popup.
+You can access the Settings window by clicking the cog icon at the top left side.

 ### On/Off switch
 To start and stop automatic conversion to RAI.
 It works in real time.

-### Block/Unblock website
+### Add/remove a website to/from blacklist
 You can add and remove individual websites to the blacklist.
 For all websites included in the blacklist the extension will not automatically convert other currencies to RAI.